gocd/docs.go.cd/content/configuration/configuration_reference.md

 ## &lt;siteUrl&gt; {#siteUrl}

 The `<siteUrl>` element is used by GoCD Server to generate links for emails, feeds etc., where we cannot have relative URLs.
 For example, if you have fronted GoCD with a reverse proxy, this value should be the base URL for the proxy and not the internal GoCD address.
 For this reason, it is necessary to specify this configuration. `Format: [protocol]://[host]:[port]`.
 You need to define the [port] in case GoCD uses a non-standard port.
-The [Protocol] can be HTTP or HTTPs.
+The [Protocol] can be HTTP or HTTPS.

 **Examples**